Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 The printed result of course depends on the model, but you should see the answer progressively get longer as updates get streamed to the client.

-To generate completions for additional messages, simply call `client.create_streaming` multiple times using the same `client`.
+To generate completions for additional messages, simply call `client.complete` multiple times using the same `client`.

 ### Text Embeddings example

-This example demonstrates how to get embeddings.
+This example demonstrates how to get text embeddings.

 <!-- SNIPPET:sample_embeddings.embeddings -->